umutcoskun/vim-mule/README.md

 More info: https://docs.djangoproject.com/es/1.10/ref/django-admin/#available-commands

+* When you run a `:DjangoManage` command and if you are not in a virtual environment, vim-mule activates projects `virtual environment` (usually, in the parent directory of the project root) just for the command.
+Then you will no suprised with ImportError.

+If you want to disable auto environment, in your .vimrc:

+    let g:mule_auto_env = 0

 ### Quick Jump Commands
 Jump commands are goes to commonly used files in spesific applications.
 _You can auto complete application name with TAB._